Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

-As with couples counseling, group therapy requires a seemingly unbiased therapist who allows equal attention and time for each member of a group.
+As with couples counseling, group therapy requires a seemingly unbiased therapist who allows equal attention and time for each member of the group.

 One such issue occurs when the leader’s approach lacks in purpose or structure.
 Group counseling is challenging, as it requires a confident leader who establishes the objectives, rules, and general structure of the group at the beginning.

-If a counselor lacks the leadership skills and confidence needed to do so, performing group therapy may not be the best idea—at least not until undergoing relevant training.
-Otherwise, group dynamics may take over, resulting in disorganized and nonproductive sessions.
+If a counselor lacks the leadership skills and confidence needed to do so, performing group therapy may not be the best idea – at least not until undergoing relevant training.
+Otherwise, group dynamics may take over, resulting in disorganized and unproductive sessions.